Mirsario/TerrariaOverhaul/README.md

 # What's the state of the rebuild?
 So far, only the most basic features have been reimplemented.
 Including, but not limited to:
-- Camera improvements
+- Camera improvements.
-- Footstep sounds
+- Footstep sounds.
-- Movement changes
+- Movement changes.
-- Bunnyhopping
+- Bunnyhopping.
 - Jump key buffering & auto-jump.
 - Players facing the mouse cursor.
 - Velocity-based rotation for players.
 - Walljumps and wallrolls.
 - Climbing.
-- NPC Bleeding (partial)
+- NPC Bleeding.
+- Grappling hook swinging physics.

 They still, however, make a big impact on the game's feel.